How to Create an Excel File from SharePoint list Items using Power Automate?

 }

-From the above step, we will get the output as an array of values.
-To convert it into Comma separated values, we will add a Create CSV table action and pass the dynamic content value as the output of the select action.
+4. From the previous step, we will get the output as an array of values.
+To convert it into comma-separated values, add a Create CSV table action and pass the dynamic content value from the output of the Select action.

 body('Select')